daytona/backbone.intactmodel/README.md

 ## Notes on model methods

+### isComplete
+A utility function for checking whether a model has all it's declared properties as defined attributes.
+Useful for determining if the model ought to be fetched to ensure complete data.

 ### compile
 The `compile` method is a way of getting all the model's data.
 Compile returns the the model's `attributes`, `session` and `derived` properties, all merged in to one object, in that order (meaning colliding attribute names we be overridden).